 - Payroll service

 Whether a business is using an in-house employee or a service, there are costs associated with running a smooth payroll.
-When using a payroll service solution, there are typically base monthly fees, fees for each employee that is on the payroll (costs of calculating taxes, deposits, and cutting the check), and employer-paid taxes.
+When using a payroll service solution, there are typically base monthly fees, fees for each employee that is on the payroll (costs of calculating payroll taxes, deposits, and cutting the check), and employer-paid taxes.

 Depending on the type of payroll solution used, there are additional costs that may come up, unless it is a part of the initial package.
 These costs include: